skhillon/CPE315Notes/day7.md

-# Performance Optimization
+# Day 7 -- Performance Optimization -- Monday, April 16
-Monday, April 16, 2018

 ## Definitions
 - Performance is in units of things-per-time (mph, MB/s).
 Bigger is better.